Is coffee good for you

 Genetic studies have discovered that some people benefit by drinking coffee, while others may be at risk.

-Our simple and affordable test can tell what’s caffeine for your body: a healthy antioxidant boost, or a factor promoting hypertension and diabetes.
+Our simple and affordable test can tell what’s caffeine for your body: a healthy antioxidant boost, or a factor promoting hypertension and cardio-vascular disease.

 Gene: CYTOCHROME P450, SUBFAMILY I, POLYPEPTIDE 2 (CYP1A2)